vcheckzen/XunleiKuainiaoInShell/README.md

 ### Set kuainiao.sh As a Cron Job

-The code below will enable `kuainiao.sh` to run one time in an hour, note that `certain_directory` should be replaced.
+The code below will enable `kuainiao.sh` to run one time in an hour, noting that `certain_directory` should be replaced.

 ```bash
 crontab -l > tmp && echo "1 * * * * /certain_directory/kuainiao/kuainiao.sh" >> tmp && crontab tmp && rm -f tmp